The best 4-person tents 2025: spacious tents for camping with friends and family

 Reasons to avoid

-Decathlon’s cheap and cheerful range of tents are the perfect place to start if you’re after a simple, affordable option to sleep a family of four for a first camping holiday, or to share with a few friends at a summer festival.
+Decathlon’s cheap and cheerful range of tents are perfect for simple and affordable camping, or to share with friends at a festival.

 Read our full Quechua Arpenaz 4.2 tent review